What else do I need to know ?

 Amateur Archery Centre inc (AAC) is affiliated with the State and National Archery bodies which control the sport in Australia, consequently our qualified instructors follow the doctrine set out by these controlling bodies.
 Our instructors carry Police and Working-with-Children Clearances.

 The Club teaches on Saturday mornings, starting at 8.30 am for one hour each week using recurve bows.
 We work on the basis of one instructor per 2-3 trainees, thus having a close association with the trainees.
-As of the start of 2019 there will be no coaching on the last Saturday of each month.
+In order to give the instructors a chance to have a shoot There will be no coaching on the last Saturday of each month.

 On their first visit, the principles of archery are explained to the trainee, plus what a recurve bow is, what an arrow is, how they are used and all the safety rules that apply to archery.
 The equipment we use are not toys or playthings.
 Bows and arrows can do a lot of damage if used incorrectly therefore we need the students to understand what we teach them, and to ask questions if they do not.
 The safety rules are not extraordinary, they are common sense rules.
 Some trainees require 1-2 weeks of intense verbal instructions and moderate archery time, but then the shooting increases significantly and the fine tuning starts.

-Minimum age of trainees is 8 years, therefore a parent or guardian is required to be on site at all times while under aged trainees are being taught, and if a trainee has some disability then we would like to know beforehand to save any embarrassment to either party.
+Minimum age of trainees is 8 years, therefore a parent or guardian is required to be on site at all times the underage trainee is on site.

 At the end of the first 6 hours tuition, the trainee can apply for membership providing the instructor is satisfied with the trainee’s progress and at the same time, they need to look at purchasing their own equipment.
 However, if the instructor believes the trainee is not ready, then the trainee may need to purchase more lessons at $25 per hour until the instructor is satisfied the trainee has reached the required competence (maximum of 12 hours).